trulia/legoo/README.md

 Out of frustration and desperation, `legoo` created!
 Overtime, more modules added, such as `MySQL` and `Hive` clients, dependency handling, QA, etc.

 for ease of programming, I created modules, which are wrapper scripts with python function call.

-Here is the high level view of modules.
+Here is the high level view of ETL architecture and modules.
 More details covered in [Legoo modules](#legoo-modules).

 ![diagram](https://raw.github.com/trulia/legoo/master/ppt/diagram_arch.jpg "architecture diagram")
 ![diagram](https://raw.github.com/trulia/legoo/master/ppt/diagram_module.jpg "module diagram")